ymxl85/DDMT/README.md

 ---

-Here is the artifact for the paper “”.
+Here is the artifact for the paper “Delta Debugging in the Absence of Test Oracles Through Metamorphic Testing”.

 This artifact contains: